 Anyone other than the founder who recognizes a serious flaw in the product or business model faces two challenges: no central authority to pivot.
 They seldom have the courage to report bad customer feedback to the founder.

 A startup is a temporary organization in search of a business model.
 The components of a startup business model are the founder’s guesses and hypotheses and are not confirmed by the market yet.

-The existing company executes a well-known business model, so these companies know their customers and how to contact them.
+The existing company executes a well-known business model, so these companies know their customers and contact them.
 These companies also know the advantages of their products and how they are produced.

-In an existing company, job titles reflect the way in which tasks are organized to execute a known business model.
+In an existing company, job titles reflect how tasks are organized to execute a known business model.
 For example, the title “Sales” in an existing company means having a sales team that sells to a well-understood group of customers, according to well-known steps and procedures.

 Compared to existing companies, startups need executives whose skills vary 180 degrees.
 Startups look for execs who feel comfortable with uncertainty, chaos, and change – with presentations changing daily and numerous product changes while exploring and gaining insights of failure rather than a great success.
 In short, they need a rare breed.

 Here are some of the qualities of managers and employees that a startup needs: